mayforcebewithyou/langchain_llama2/README.md

 - Streamlit
 - Llama C++
-- Quantized Llama model file
+- Quantized Llama model file - As an alternative, I have downloaded the llama2 7B chat file and quantized using convert.py file (refer to youtube videos for quantizing llama)

 Install requirements: